Myopia Management and Children’s Vision Care

 3. Which treatment option is the most effective?

-All treatments are very effective; on average they decrease the myopic progression rate by about 50%.
-However, of course, each child will respond differently to different treatments.
+All treatments are very effective – on average they decrease the myopic progression rate by about 50%.
+However, each child may respond differently to the myopia management treatment options.
 During the consultation, we will conduct tests to assess which option will be the best for your child.

 4. Is this treatment new/why haven’t I heard of it before?